Mystic-Slice/responsible-prompting-api/README.md

   <details>
-  <summary>Expand to see an example of an input file structure</summary>
+  <summary>Expand to see an example of a populated input file structure</summary>

   ```json
   {